-- In a medium-sized mixing bowl, whisk together flour, salt, baking powder, and baking soda.
+- In a medium-sized mixing bowl, whisk together flour, salt, and baking powder.

 - In another medium-sized mixing bowl, mix butter, sugar, light brown sugar, vanilla extract, and bananas.
 It is normal if you can still see tiny butter pieces.
 They will melt when the cookies bake.

 - Add the dry ingredients to the wet ingredients a little at a time until just combined.